MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`collectDumpOn`** - **Collect process dump and attach to test run report**<br>
 `string`.
 Optional.
 Use when `diagnosticsEnabled = true`.
 Allowed values: `onAbortOnly` (On abort only), `always`, `never`.
 Default value: `onAbortOnly`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to collect a mini-dump that can be used for further analysis.
+Collects a mini dump that can be used for further analysis.

-* **onAbortOnly** - On abort only: mini-dump will be collected only when test run is aborted.
+- **onAbortOnly** - a mini dump will be collected only when the test run is aborted.
-* **Always** - mini-dump will always be collected regardless of whether the test run completes or not.
+- **Always** - a mini dump will always be collected regardless of whether the test run completes or not.
-* **Never** - mini-dump will not be collected regardless of whether the test run completes or not
+- **Never** - a mini dump will not be collected regardless of whether the test run completes or not.
 <!-- :::editable-content-end::: -->
 <br>